huggingface/hub-docs/docs/hub/audit-logs.md

 ## Accessing Audit Logs

-Audit Logs are accessible through your organization admin settings.
+Audit Logs are accessible through your organization settings.
 Each log entry includes:

 - Who performed the action
 - What type of action was taken